 The children will receive spelling homework each week to learn for a spelling test every other week.

-The children need to read their reading book every night and return their completed reading record every Tuesday with responses to questions included.
-Reading books and records need to be in school every day.
-Please sign your child's reading record so that we know they have done so and reply to any comments or questions from the teacher.
-Children will be expected to learn their times tables using TT Rockstars each week.
+The children need to read their reading book or complete a lesson on Reading Plus every night, this should be recorded in reading records which will be checked weekly.
+Please ensure reading books, reading records and book bags are in school every day.

+Children will be expected to learn their times tables using TTRockstars each week.
 The children will also be given discussion questions on the class page on the school website once per week related to our current topics so you can have a learning conversation.
 This will usually be given on a Friday.